FOR IMMEDIATE RELEASE

 Guests were treated to a retrospective exhibition of photographs to celebrate the 50th anniversary of the Pirelli calendar and featuring the work of Hans Feurer, Norman Parkinson, Richard Avedon, Peter Lindbergh, Herb Ritts, Patrick Demarchelier, Mert and Marcus, Inez and Vinoodh, Peter Beard and Karl Lagerfeld.

 Cinema Against AIDS 21 was presented by WORLDVIEW ENTERTAINMENT, BOLD FILMS and BVLGARI.
-Signature Sponsors were THE WEINSTEIN COMPANY and MERCEDES-BENZ.
+Signature Sponsor was MERCEDES-BENZ.
 Moët Hennessy was a Grand Philanthropist.

 After the Cinema Against AIDS dinner, guests were invited to an exclusive “After Party,” presented by Moncler.